Travel blogs by Travellerspoint

 The crazy street life of Vietnam's second city

-View North East Vietnam 2012 on luv2trek's travel map.
+View North East Vietnam 2012 on Chris Parsons's travel map.

 Last year's brief visit to Hanoi left a strong impression, even though Jen and I weren't able to make the most of our time there.
 Arriving straight from the Himalayas, we were tired and preoccupied by lists of errands.
 We arranged excursions to take us out of the city, thinking we would prefer the tranquillity of the coast and countryside to rubbing shoulders with millions of Vietnamese.
 It was probably the right decision at the time but it left me feeling short-changed by Hanoi.
 So we did the obvious thing - we went back.